pytorch/pytorch/rocm-docs/caffe2-build.md

-# Caffe2: Building From Source on ROCm platform
+# Caffe2: Building From Source on ROCm Platform

 ## Intro
 This instruction provides a starting point to build caffe2 on AMD GPUs (Caffe2 ROCm port) from source.